Health Benefits and Side Effects of Cabbage

 This green vegetable may not be suitable for the following groups:

-• People prone to migraines triggered by certain foods
+- People who are prone to migraines triggered by certain foods

 Best Time to Eat Cabbage